Why fire rated paint for steel is a necessity in Australia

 - Fire retardant paint: A fire retardant paint works by releasing a fire-damping gas when heated, which prevents the spread of flame across a surface – usually walls and ceilings.
 It is less common to use fire retardant paints for steel structures, because they do not have the same insulating properties of intumescent paint for steel.

-For the most comprehensive system of fire rated paint for steel, you can use these two paints together, with fire retardant paint as a top coat over intumescent paint.
+For the most comprehensive system of fire rated paint for steel, you can use these two paints together, with fire retardant paint as a top coat over intumescent paint for steel.
 In this case, the flame retarding action prevents the intumescent paint from triggering, adding crucial extra time.

 Where to find steel fireproofing products and contractors in Australia